cyanching/cyanching.github.io/_pages/about.md

 2024-?

-I intend to pursue a postdoctoral position in fundamental scientific research after my PhD graduation.
-Research fields that appeal to me the most for my next step are structural studies, chemical physics, material sciences, and systems biology.
-I am most interested in continuing in image processing for cryo-electron microscopy/tomography.
-Although I am also very happy to take up alternative computer vision, molecular dynamics, and/or omics based projects.
+I intend to pursue a postdoctoral position and eventually a professorship in fundamental scientific research after my PhD graduation.
+I am interested in continuing in the field of cryo-electron microscopy/tomography.
+I am also keen on exploring alternative computational projects in protein sciences (e.g., protein structure, function, and interaction simulation/prediction, and protein design), abiogenesis, molecular paleontology/evolution, and image/signal processing (for applications in neuroscience, geoscience, astronomy and/or others).
 I am not actively seeking industrial positions, but I would be glad to be a part of promising academic startups and companies that make positive environmental impacts.

 Hobbies
 ------